slackapi/node-slack-sdk/README.md

  - provides reasonable defaults for events and logging
  - defines a basic model layer and data-store for caching Slack RTM API responses

-This library does not attempt to provide application level support, _e.g._ regex matching and filtering of the conversation stream.
+This module does not attempt to provide application level support, _e.g._ regex matching and filtering of the conversation stream.

 Most Slack apps are interested in posting messages into Slack channels, and generally working with our [Web API](https://api.slack.com/web).
 Read on